Managing How and Where Longmont Grows

 As your city councilmember, Matthew will:

-1. Prioritize redeveloping Longmont’s old industrial areas; and,
+1. Prioritize redeveloping Longmont’s old industrial areas

-2. Expand and support transportation options that make sense for Longmont locally and regionally.
+2. Expand and support transportation options that make sense for Longmont locally and regionally

 Prioritize Redeveloping Old Industrial Areas

-1. Create an “Urban Renewal Innovation Zone”: Make it easier to redevelop former industrial areas to prioritize and attract new mixed-use development where it makes sense - like the Sugar Mill and lower downtown by 1st and Main Street – to attract innovative developers and better-paying jobs.
-Matthew has already proposed and secured council support for this concept in May 2025 and will continue working towards implementation.
+1. Create an “Urban Renewal Innovation Zone”: Make it easier to redevelop former industrial areas to prioritize and attract new mixed-use development where it makes sense - like the Sugar Mill, lower downtown by 1st and Main Street, and the River District – to attract innovative developers and better-paying jobs.
+Matthew has already proposed and secured council support for this concept in May 2025 and will continue working to implement this.

 2. Fully Embrace Longmont’s Urban Renewal Toolbox: Invest in site cleanup and new infrastructure without raising taxes by using urban renewal financing and federal environmental cleanup funds.
 As the new chair of Longmont’s Urban Renewal Authority, Matthew is actively working with City staff to do this and support negotiations with developers and property owners.